Reconstruction of New Orleans: Pre-storm preparations

-Reconstruction
+Hurricane Katrina

-Levee repairs
+Levee failures

 Sketch of New Orleans (shaded gray), indicating the locations of the principal breaches in the levees/floodwalls (dark blue arrows).
 Red dots show locations of deaths.

 There were 28 reported failures in the first 24 hours and over 50 were reported in the ensuing days.
 Before dawn on Monday August 29, 2005, waves overtopped and eroded the Mississippi River-Gulf Outlet levees.
 At about 5:00 am, a 30-foot section of floodwall, called a "monolith," on the east side of the Inner Harbor Navigation Canal (known locally as the Industrial Canal), breached and released flood water into the adjacent Lower Ninth Ward, a dense lower to middle class neighborhood of primarily Black homeowners.
 By 6:30 a.m.
 CDT, levees along the Gulf Intracoastal Waterway, lining the south side of New Orleans East, also overtopped and breached.
 The surge flooded the primarily middle to upper class Black region.

 On the west edge of New Orleans, between 6 and 7:00 am, a monolith on the east side of the London Avenue Canal failed and allowed water over 10 feet deep into Fillmore Gardens, a mostly Black middle class neighborhood.
 At about 6:30 a.m., on the western edge of the city, several monoliths failed on the 17th Street Canal.
-A torrent of water blasted into Lakeview, a mainly white middle class neighborhood of homeowners.
+A torrent of water blasted into Lakeview, a mainly White middle class neighborhood of homeowners.
 Local fire officials reported the breach.
-An estimated 66% to 75% of the city was now under water.
+At about 8am, a second breach opened up in the London Avenue Canal, this one on the opposite side allowing water to flood the Lake Vista neighborhood.
 The Duncan and Bonnabel Pumping Stations were also reported to have suffered roof damage, and were non-functional.

 At approximately 7:45 a.m.
 CDT, a much larger second hole opened up in the Industrial Canal just south of the initial breach.
 Floodwaters from the two breaches combined to submerge the entire historic Lower Ninth Ward in over 10 feet of water.
 Between 7 and 8:00 am, the west side of the London Avenue Canal breached, in addition to the east side, and flooded the adjacent mixed-race neighborhood of homeowners.

 The Orleans Avenue Canal midway between the 17th Street Canal and the London Avenue Canal, engineered to the same standards, and presumably put under similar stress during the hurricane, survived intact due, in part, to the presence of an unintended 100-foot-long ‘spillway,’ a section of legacy wall that was significantly lower than the adjacent floodwalls.

 In September 2022, the Associated Press issued a style guide change to Katrina stating that reporters when writing about the storm in New Orleans should note that “…levee failures played a major role in the devastation in New Orleans.
 In some stories, that can be as simple as including a phrase about Hurricane Katrina’s catastrophic levee failures and flooding….”